Seagate/cortx-motr/doc/motr-developer-guide.md

     - Profile FID: The Profile FID in Motr service
     - Process FID: The Process FID in Motr service

-These parameters can be queried from:
+These parameters can be queried with one of the following options:

-    - `hctl status` from a Motr depolyment, or
+    - `hctl status` will show these parameters
+If you've followed these instructions [Cluster Setup](https://github.com/Seagate/Cortx/blob/main/doc/Cluster_Setup.md) or [Quick Start Guide](/doc/Quick-Start-Guide.rst) to setup a Cortx Motr system.
+Or

-    - Run "motr/examples/setup_a_running_motr_system.sh" to setup a single node Motr, and parameters will be shown.
+    - Run "motr/examples/setup_a_running_motr_system.sh" to setup a single node Motr, and parameters will be shown there.

   * The first function to use Cortx Motr is to call m0_client_init():
 ```C